Buuchia/CCS_blog/posts/hw_w8_AT2_project.md

 ctx.rotate(Math.PI / 4)
 ctx.fillStyle = 'rgba(0, 0, 0, 0.05)'
 ```
-the characters also rotate when falling down, but I don't like the edges of the rotated canvas.
-It takes them some time to become darker and darker.
+The characters rotate when falling down.
+It takes the edges of the rotated canvas a while to become darker and darker.
+I am not sure if I like this or not, but it impacts the original rain in a new and interesting way.
+Instead of falling neatly in each columns, which is predictable and maybe boring in a long run, the characters appears more randomly.

 Before:
 ![before](/a2_matrix_rain/black_rec_rotate_pi4_before.png)